knutwalker/transducers-scala/README.md

 ### RxJava (RsScala)

 Probably the most similar concept are RxJava's Operators.
-Operators transform Subscribers where tranducers transform reducers.
+Operators transform Subscribers where transducers transform reducers.
 While these operators are bound to be used with Subscribers, the Subscriber/Observer/Observable itself can be plugged in easily on different sources and targets.